 In addition to their website, ASICS customers may use the ASICS Runkeeper app, the ASICS Studio app, or the race registration platform Race Roster.
 The omnichannel team can layer these behavioral data points into their personalization efforts.

 For example, Sean described a scenario where that same male runner may browse tennis products, which prompts ASICS to cross-pollinate the runner’s experience with tennis content.
 And by adding in location data, ASICS can serve up cold-weather running content if the customer lives in the Northeast, while providing a similar customer in California a shopping experience that reflects his warmer weather.

 ASICS also provides identity marketing offers to specific communities of customers based on their profession or affiliations, such as discounts for first responders or members of the military.

-By digitally verifying these customers with SheerID’s Identity Marketing Platform, ASICS makes it easy for shoppers to self-identify as members of the targeted community and redeem their discount.
+By digitally verifying these customers with SheerID’s Verification Platform, ASICS makes it easy for shoppers to self-identify as members of the targeted community and redeem their discount.

 This valuable, self-attested data allows ASICS to not only further personalize experiences and build trust, but reach new customers.
 Sean reports the return on investment for ASICS’ identity marketing program is in the quadruple digits.

 “We’ve definitely had a lot of new customers join our OneASICS program through our SheerID program because they weren’t aware of the special offer,” said Sean.
 “But we’ve also seen a lot of customers who are part of the program just using it more.
 They recognize the program’s value and benefits, and they leverage the exclusive discounts on certain purchases.”

 Sean said ASICS measures the success of OneASICS across a few key performance indicators (KPIs).

 Sean and his team look at OneASICS membership growth over time, and have seen consistent double-digit growth month over month.